benjaminpommier/vic/README.md

 3) Gender detection (notebook)
 4) Head pose estimation (notebook)

-All .py files contain functions that are called in these notebook.
+All .py files contain functions that are called in these notebooks.